-This holiday covers the entirely of the North Coast 500 at a leisurely pace, and includes stays in Dornoch, Thurso, Tongue, Badcall Bay, Ullapool and Shieldaig.
+This holiday covers the entirety of the North Coast 500 at a leisurely pace, and includes stays in Dornoch, inland in the Flow Country, Tongue, Badcall Bay, Ullapool and Shieldaig.

-Price is based on two adults sharing a double or twin ensuite room for 13 nights on a bed and breakfast basis in our hand-picked selection of small hotels and guest houses.
+Price is based on two adults sharing a double or twin ensuite room for 14 nights bed and breakfast, plus dinner included on three nights, in our hand-picked selection of small hotels and guest houses.

-The holiday also includes a full-day private guided tour of Caithness and a shellfish safari around Dry Island.
+The holiday also includes a full-day private guided tour of Caithness & Sutherland and a two-hour boat trip on Loch Broom.
 The boat trip around Handa is not pre-bookable.
-The shellfish safari and Handa boat trip may be affected by adverse weather.
+The Loch Broom and Handa boat trips are weather-dependant.